-Local 5810 represents over 6,500 Postdoctoral Researchers at the University of California or approximately one-tenth of all Postdoctoral researchers in the United States.
-The workforce is made up of all Postdocs at the 10 UC campuses as well as Postdocs at the Lawrence Berkeley National Laboratory.
+Local 5810 is made up over 6,500 Postdoctoral Researchers at the University of California or approximately one-tenth of all Postdoctoral researchers in the United States.
+The workforce consists of all Postdocs at the 10 UC campuses as well as Postdocs at the Lawrence Berkeley National Laboratory.
 LBNL Postdocs joined the union in August 2016.

 UC Postdocs work in all fields of the academy, but are overwhelmingly concentrated in science, technology, engineering and math (STEM).
 Postdocs perform highly technical work, often under exacting conditions, but historically compensation has not reflected the rigor or complexity of our work.
 Prior to ratification of the first contract, the majority of Postdocs at UC were paid less than $41,000 per year (and some as low as $18,000 per year).